 The cost of treatment is another factor that individuals are mindful of when selecting their treatment program.
 To get a better understanding of what you would be responsible for, you can call your insurance company and ask for clarification about your coverage.

 Evolve Indy Provides Indiana Addiction Treatment for Xanax Abuse

 Evolve Indy is an addiction treatment facility located in Indianapolis.
-We offer a variety of treatment programs including a partial hospitalization program, intensive outpatient treatment program, outpatient program, and a family therapy program.
+We offer a variety of treatment programs including a partial hospitalization program, an intensive outpatient treatment program, an outpatient program, and a family therapy program.

 Our staff is experienced in working with individuals who struggle with anxiety, depression, bipolar disorder, trauma, and PTSD.
 We believe that kindness and compassion are important characteristics of our counselors and staff.
 We work with you to meet you where you are and provide you with the care that you need.